 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-GluK1 (formerly GLUK5) kainate receptor antagonist (IC50 = 130 nM); also blocks recombinant homomeric GluK3 (forrmerly GLUK7) receptors.
+UBP 310 is a GluK1 (formerly GLUK5) kainate receptor antagonist (IC50 = 130 nM); also blocks recombinant homomeric GluK3 (forrmerly GLUK7) receptors.
 Displays 12,700-fold selectivity for GluK1 (formerly GLUK5) over GluK2 (formerly GLUK6).
 Exhibits no activity at mGlu group I or NMDA receptors at concentrations of up to 10 μM.
 Apparent KD value is 18 ± 4 nM for depression of kainate responses on the dorsal root.

 Please refer to IUPHAR Guide to Pharmacology for the most recent naming conventions.

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.

 The following data is based on the product molecular weight 353.35.
 Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|

 |1 mM||2.83 mL||14.15 mL||28.3 mL|